 This description of Obsessive Compulsive Personality Disorder is taken from the proposal for the DSM-5 since it will become final very soon and Obsessive Compulsive Personality Disorder is one of the personality disorders that the DSM-5 kept.

-Obsessive Compulsive Personality Disorder involves a SIGNIFICANT impairment in self functioning.
-Someone with Obsessive Compulsive Personality Disorder does not just have a few symptoms about one thing but that is way they are all the time.
+Obsessive Compulsive Personality Disorder involves a SIGNIFICANT impairment in self-functioning.
+Someone with Obsessive Compulsive Personality Disorder does not just have a few symptoms about one thing but that is the way they are all the time.

 Someone with Obsessive Compulsive Personality Disorder gets their self-worth, their sense of purpose in life from their work or productivity.
 They are compelled to do something all the time.
 They have overly high rigid standards and are “inflexible” about meeting these standards.
 This sounds like that old “black and white thinking” to me.